Rai people: Marriage system

 Marriage in Rai group is not merely a biological and psychological relation between the couple, but essentially considered a social phenomenon that must be approved by the society.
 Unless the society gives recognition to the couples, they find their marital relation insecure.
 After the marriage, the woman's clan is not changed, though she stays with her husband; but her children follow the clan of her husband.
-Both the practices of monogamy and polygamy are found among Rais; but the system of polygamy is gradually declinging.
+Both the practices of monogamy and polygamy are found among Rai; but the system of polygamy has declined greatly for legal reason and due to change of attitude.

-Some important types of marriage found among Rais are :
+Some traditional important types of marriage found among Rai are:

-a) Chori Biha (Theft Marriage): It is called Chori Biha by Rais.
-If a man takes a woman away from her home secretly without informing her parents, it is called ‘theft marriage’.
+a) Chori Biha (theft marriage): It is called Chori Biha by Rai.
+If a man takes a woman away from her home secretly without informing her parents, it is called 'theft marriage'.
 This sort of marriage is a bit different from 'love marriage', in that the man and woman may not have developed personal relationship for a long time, which is found in love marriage.
 The man may like the woman all of a sudden, which the woman may not be noticing.
 All of a sudden, the man expresses his wish to marry her when he meets her on some occasion or gathering – like in the fairs and marketplace.
 In such a case, if some of her relatives or close friends encourage her to elope with the man, she may be convinced and becomes ready to go with him.

 Nowadays theft marriage is gradually being replaced by 'love marriage', in which the concerned boy and girl spend some time to know each other without the influence or intervention of anybody; then they can either decide to marry, just maintain their friendship or discontinue it, depending on how far the two parties like or dislike each other.

-b) Zari Biha (Marriage by paying penalty): Taking the wife of another man away in her consent for the purpose of marriage is called Zari Biha in Rai community.
+b) Zari Biha (marriage by paying penalty): Taking the wife of another man away in her consent for the purpose of marriage is called Zari Biha in Rai community.
 In such a case, a certain amount of cash is paid as a penalty by the woman's new husband to the earlier one.

-c) Senzi Zari Biha (Widow marriage): In Rai community, there is not any social prohibition for the widows to marry.
+c) Senzi Zari Biha (widow marriage): In Rai community, there is not any social prohibition for the widows to marry.
 A widow or widower is allowed to get married, though it is not a compulsion.

 In this marriage, a certain penalty is paid to the widow's father-in-law or the senior family member, as a compensation for losing a member of the family.

-d) Magi Biha (Arranged Marriage): Arrange marriage is performed with the mutual understanding and arrangements of both the families – the boy's side and the girl's side.
+d) Magi Biha (arranged marriage): Arranged marriage is performed with the mutual understanding and arrangements of both the families – the boy's side and the girl's side.
 It is called Magi Biha.
 In this marriage, the consent of the girl, the forthcoming bride, is a must.